-- And what slowed me down was getting papers to and from Mexico.
-I had to do some papers over again when they were lost.
-Perhaps Sin Barreras could advise us who are new to the process how to send papers to our country in the fastest and most secure manner, even if it is more expensive. - There were a few people that Sin Barreras helped that we know didn't really need their help.
+- Help us study and earn a driver's license so we can drive without worry. - More help in learning English. - Having the (English) classes in person, not virtually. - o Continue the leadership classes. - Have them covering more areas, not just Charlottesville, but more rural areas like Waynesboro and Harrisonburg.
+It would be great to have them all over Virginia. - I had to do some papers over again when they were lost.
+Perhaps Sin Barreras could advise us who are new to the process how to send papers to our country in the fastest and most secure manner. - There were a few people that Sin Barreras helped that we know didn't really need their help.
 I think Sin Barreras needs to do some research to find out if people actually need economic help and offer it only to those who truly need it.